Every professional displayed on Counselling Directory has been independently

 1986 Post Graduate Certificate in Education, Moray House, Edinburgh

 June 2014- present Private practice counsellor and Employer Assisted Programme counsellor.

-Sept 2007- present Generic counsellor, North East Edinburgh Counselling Service, short and longer term services
+Sept 2007- present Generic counsellor, North East Edinburgh Counselling Service, (community based free/by donation),short and longer term services

 Oct 2002-2003 "